Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 # Goals
 > Identify success metrics and measurable goals.

-- Well-explained architecture of the Metrics Web Application's presentation layer and it's components.
+- Explain the architecture of the Metrics Web Application's presentation layer and it's components.
-- Created the component diagram that explains the relationships between UI components of the Metrics Web Application.
+- Create the component diagram that explains the relationships between UI components of the Metrics Web Application.

 # Non-Goals
 > Identify what's not in scope.